electricimp/SI7021/README.md

 Author: [Juan Albanell](https://github.com/juanderful11/)

 Driver class for a [Si702x temperature/humidity sensor](http://www.silabs.com/Support%20Documents/TechnicalDocs/Si7021-A20.pdf).
-This class is compatible with the Si7020 and Si7021 - they differ only in measurement accuracy.
+This class is compatible with the Si7020 and Si7021 &ndash; they differ only in measurement accuracy.

 ## Hardware